• Mental Health

 • Personality disorders

-• Substance abuse, particularly tobacco, alcohol, and stimulant abuse
+• Substance misuse, particularly tobacco, alcohol, and stimulant abuse

 During the assessment process, a clinician will also specify which subtype of bulimia a person has, either the purging or non-purging type.
 The severity of bulimia varies, ranging from mild to extreme.
 Severity is determined by a clinician and depends on the average number of times a person reports purging or engaging in other compensatory behaviors.